Patient education: Endometriosis (Beyond the Basics)

 In some cases, your doctor will recommend a medicine as the first treatment for symptoms that make her suspect endometriosis.
 This might include a nonsteroidal antiinflammatory medicine (ibuprofen/Advil) or hormonal birth control.
 (See 'Endometriosis treatment' below.)

-If treatment does not improve your pain within three to six months, surgery is a reasonable next step.
+If treatment does not improve your pain within three to six months, another type of medication may be tried, or surgery can be discussed as a reasonable next step.
 (See 'Surgery' below.)

 In other cases, surgery is performed to diagnose endometriosis and remove it before you take any medicine.
-Talk to your doctor or nurse about which treatment is right for your situation.
+Talk to your doctor or nurse about which approach is right for your situation.

 There are several treatment options for women with endometriosis: